Certificates of quality

 Moisture

-Nominal Size - The rough-sawn size of a
+Nominal Size - rough-sawn size of a

 piece of lumber.
 When purchasing planed lumber it is sold by its nominal, rough sawn,